-- 1. Select the appropriate bracket mounting points for proper mounting depth within the rack. - 2.
-Attach the brackets to these mounting points with two screws for each bracket. - 3.
+- Select the appropriate bracket mounting points for proper mounting depth within the rack. - Attach the brackets to these mounting points with two screws for each bracket. - 3.
 Install the enclosure into your rack, using the slots in each bracket.
 The slots allow about 1⁄4 inch of horizontal adaptability to align with the mounting holes of your rack.

-Mounting
+Mounting Assembly

 NOTE: A mounting bracket kit for 23" wide racks or cabinets is available.
-For more information, contact your Server Technology sales representative.
+Contact your Server Technology Sales Representative for more information.